 If AC power is available:

+Shore Power cord should be plugged in.
 Both main battery disconnect switches will remain ON.
 The inverter will charge both the house and engine battery banks.
 A 30 amp shore power service will be more than adequate.